 ISO shall include the following questions on the annual Generator Winter Readiness Survey.
 ISO may modify the survey questions, as necessary, if it determines that additional information is needed to accomplish the objectives of the Generator Winter Readiness Survey process, as described above.

+For Generators subject to NERC Reliability Standards, what is the calculated Extreme Cold Weather Temperature (ECWT) for this Generator in accordance with NERC Standard EOP-012?

 Below what ambient temperature (°F) is it expected that this Resource would no longer be able to start?

 Below what ambient temperature (°F) is it expected that this Resource would no longer be able to continue operating from an online state?
 Please describe if this is based on a design temperature, a historical operating temperature or current cold weather performance temperature determined by an engineering analysis.